 Gala dining room

-We leave the palace and take advantage of the late afternoon to stroll in the parks that surround it.
+We leave the palace and take advantage of the late afternoon to stroll in the parks surrounding it.

 Plaza de Oriente